-Increases in the cost of delivering DVDs could adversely affect the contribution profit of our Domestic DVD segment.
+Increases in the cost of delivering DVDs could adversely affect our gross profit.

-Increases in postage delivery rates could adversely affect our domestic DVD segment's contribution profit if we elect not to raise our subscription fees to offset the increase.
-The U.S. Postal Service increased the rate for first class postage on May 12, 2008 to 42 cents, on May 11, 2009 to 44 cents and again on January 22, 2012 to 45 cents.
+Increases in postage delivery rates could adversely affect our gross profit if we elect not to raise our subscription fees to offset the increase.
+The U.S. Postal Service increased the rate for first class postage on May 12, 2008 to 42 cents and again on May 11, 2009 to 44 cents.
 It is expected that the U.S. Postal Service will raise rates again in subsequent years in accordance with the powers given the U.S. Postal Service in connection with the 2007 postal reform legislation.
 The U.S. Postal Service continues to focus on plans to reduce its costs and make its service more efficient.
 If the U.S. Postal Service were to change any policies relative to the requirements of first-class mail, including changes in size, weight or machinability qualifications of our DVD envelopes, such changes could result in increased shipping costs or higher breakage for our DVDs, and our gross margin could be adversely affected.
 For example, the Office of Inspector General ("OIG") at the U.S. Postal Service issued a report in November 2007 recommending that the U.S. Postal Service revise the machinability qualifications for first class mail related to DVDs or to charge DVD mailers who don't comply with the new regulations a 17 cent surcharge on all mail deemed unmachinable.
 In addition, a by-mail game rental company filed a complaint with the Postal Regulatory Commission alleging that the U.S. Postal Service unreasonably discriminated against it in favor of Netflix and Blockbuster.
-To the extent this proceeding was to result in operational or regulatory changes impacting our mail processing, our domestic DVD segment's contribution profit and business operations could be adversely affected.
-For example, the U.S. Postal Service recently announced changes to its service that would close many of its mail processing facilities and eliminate next day service for first class mail.
-If such changes result in slower delivery of our DVDs or otherwise lead to a decrease in customer satisfaction, our business, results of operations and financial condition could be adversely affected.
+To the extent this proceeding was to result in operational or regulatory changes impacting our mail processing, our gross margins and business operations could be adversely affected.
+Also, if the U.S. Postal Service curtails its services, such as by closing facilities or discontinuing or reducing Saturday delivery service, our ability to timely deliver DVDs could diminish, and our subscriber satisfaction could be adversely affected.